How to survive Valentine’s Day as a couple

 What role does my partner play into this?

-The biggest issue with big holidays is that we receive an endless amount of messaging on what it should be from commercials, movies, friends, work, neighbours, school and so on.
-The messaging can be direct such as “if he doesn’t even buy you flowers, he is a lazy waste of space” or indirect, Johnny bought Leslie a new iPhone packaged inside a bed of rose petals, what did your person do?
+The biggest issue with big holidays is that we are told how to feel about it and what to want from commercials, movies, friends, work, neighbours, school and so on.
+The messaging can be direct such as “if he doesn’t buy you flowers, he is a lazy waste of space” or indirect, “Johnny bought Leslie a new iPhone packaged inside a bed of rose petals, what did your person do?”
+To be honest, to me it sounds like we have found every possible indirect way of measuring whether someone loves us that we have forgotten to actually ask them.

 A little “hey honey, is it important to you to carve out some time together on Valentine’s”, can go such a long way.
 Also, some sweet treats never hurt anybody.